Logius-standaarden/API-mod-signing/sections/designRules.md

   * the element `digest`, for taking into account the Digest header that contains the hash value of the HTTP payload.
 * The alg parameter MUST be set to the correct value depending on the algorithm used (see above).

 Implementations that make use of the HTTP Header fields for data representation SHOULD also include these header fields in the pars array.
-The JWS structure MUST be carried in HTTP header field named `nlgov-adr-message-sig`.
+The JWS structure MUST be carried in HTTP header field named `Message-Signature`.
 The header field can be used in both requests and responses.
-The header field MUST not appear more than once in a message; if a message contains multiple nlgov-adr-message-sig header fields, the receiver MUST consider the signature invalid.
+The header field MUST not appear more than once in a message; if a message contains multiple `Message-Signature` header fields, the receiver MUST consider the signature invalid.
    </dd>
 </dl>
 </div>